DPBandA/job-management-tracking-system/doc/Development.md

   number of approvals is reached.
   * Impl sending emails to the originator, the TL and approvers when the PR is completed.
+- Do not send email if the PR id is null.
 - Complete PR and PO forms and impl auto generation from menu "Forms" menuitems.
 - Populate PurchaseOrder with PR.
 - Enter the following positions into the production database: